 If this example sounds cartoonish and hard to believe, I assure you I’ve seen it (or something similar) happen multiple times at very respectable companies.
 We need to understand that data is not a substitute for anything.
 It’s not a substitute for understanding your customers and their problems.
 Data is not a substitute for good judgment.
 Data can actually become a crutch that gets in the way of problem-solving.
 More data can lead to data hoarding and decisions to the detriment of your customers, your product, and your company.

 Data also leads to large, monopolistic consumer internet companies that have lost sight of the problem they’re trying to solve and instead just want to boost their metrics.
 It also leads to disenchanted employees.
 You go out and hire the smartest, most passionate people you can find, and turn them into A/B testing monkeys.
 Initially, they love it—they make changes, they see numbers go up.
-They get promoted.
+They get promoted, because you reward them based on “impact”, and the data shows that they have had impact.
 But they turn off the part of their brain that cares or thinks critically.
 Data is not a substitute for purpose.
 Like any shallow gamification, the effect eventually wears off.

 Use data as a tool.
 It is powerful.
 Don’t use it as a religion.
 Work with people and companies who understand that.
 Work with people who are truly focused on solving a problem.
 Use data to validate the problem and the solutions, but don’t let it lead you blindly.